shahryarfp/lung-ct-malignancy-classification/README.md

   - Retrain on combined train+val for final deployment.

 ## Acknowledgments
-This project was developed as part of the course Applied AI in Biomedicine by:
+This project was developed as part of the course Applied AI in Biomedicine at the Polytechnic University of Milan by:
 - Maurizio Tirabassi
 - [Mehrshad Alipoor](https://github.com/MehrshadAlipoor)
 - And Me :)